Edualk12/virtualized-cybersecurity-lab-proxmox/README.md

 | PC-1 (Victim PC) | Windows 10 | User workstation and attack target | 2 Cores | 2 GB | 32 GB |
 | Splunk Server | Ubuntu Server | SIEM, log collection, and security analysis | 2 Cores | 2 GB | 32 GB |

+## Virtual Machines

+### SECURITY ONION

+ Using Security Onion is one of the most versatile and useful SIEM available due to the different tools and features present but the limited resources I have limited me to put the majority of my computing Resources to it.

+### Splunk

+Used for monitoring and logging the raw data coming from the Active Directory to allow real time detection of attacks.

+### Active Directory

+Contains all the information of all its client PCs every user identity, password, and access privilege.
+So it is a primary target that is why it is included for Pentesting.

+### Metasploitable 2

+Metasploitable 2 is an intentionally vulnerable Linux virtual machine designed as a legal, safe training ground for security professionals to practice penetration testing and vulnerability exploitation.

+## Attack Scenarios and Detection Analysis

 ## Network Segmentation and Firewall Configuration

+### Router Static Route Config

+Due to my Attacker Kali Linux machine being in a separate "network" , I need to cofigure a static router coming from my Kali Linux VM to the different VLANs in the virtual network.

 ```
 Router> enable